 I came to White Plains in 1983 to teach a.m. kindergarten at Post Road and p.m. kindergarten at Mamaroneck Avenue.

-My extra responsibilities include: Computer Lead Teacher for K-5, Web Page Site-Director, Superintendent's Task Force for E-Mail and Web Pages, Co-Chair of the Author/Illustrator Program, White Plains Delegate to the New York State Teachers' Retirement System, WPTA Community Outreach Liaison, Team Leader for WPTA for Making Strides Against Breast Cancer and a member of the Executive Board of the White Plains Teachers Association.
+My extra responsibilities include: Computer Lead Teacher for K-5, Web Page Site-Director, Co-Chair of the Author/Illustrator Program, White Plains Delegate to the New York State Teachers' Retirement System, WPTA Community Outreach Liaison, Team Leader for WPTA for Making Strides Against Breast Cancer and a member of the Executive Board of the White Plains Teachers Association.

 It was a great honor to receive the Judi Laurence Community Service Award from the NYSUT's Tarrytown Regional Office for my ongoing work with the White Plains Teachers Association's efforts to help with projects such as "Operation Call Home", annual food and coat drives and the Making Strides Against Breast Cancer Walk.

 I am very proud to be a Legislative Ambassador for the American Cancer Society.
 I traveled to Washington D.C. in September of 2006 to participate in the American Cancer Society's Celebration on the Hill.
-It was a very worthwhile and moving experience and I to continue to work in the fight against Cancer each year.
+It was a very worthwhile and moving experience and I continue to work in the fight against Cancer each year as we strive for a cure.